bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- Mostly Cloudy
+- Overcast
-- 44% humidity
+- 48% humidity
 - 6 mph wind
-- 76% cloud cover
+- 100% cloud cover
-- 38 AQI 🟩
+- 36 AQI 🟩
-- 0.22 inches of rain expected in the next 48 hours
+- 0.26 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>